ghc-proposals/ghc-proposals/README.rst

          a.
 Changes the filename of the proposal to correspond to the PR number.

          b.
-Updates any metadata fields that may have changed in ``master`` since the PR branch split off.
+Updates any metadata fields that may have changed in the template on ``master`` since the PR branch split off.

          c.
 Fills in these metadata fields as appropriate, including changing "is discussed"